Clindamycin is an antibiotic. It works to treat bacterial infections when penicillin is not an option.

 When people take oral forms of clindamycin, the liver enzyme CYP3A4 breaks it down in the body.
 Stimulating the function of this enzyme can cause a decrease in levels of clindamycin.
 If something inhibits CYP3A4, clindamycin levels may increase in the blood.

 Certain drugs can affect the functioning of CYP3A4.
-When people are taking CYP3A4 stimulants along with clindamycin, doctors must follow up and make sure that the antibiotic is working.
+When a person is taking CYP3A4 stimulants along with clindamycin, doctors must follow up and make sure that the antibiotic is working.

 If a person is taking an inhibitor of CYP3A4 with clindamycin, the increased levels of the antibiotic may cause side effects.
 Doctors should monitor any increase in adverse effects.